Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-Larotrectinib can interact with medicines that affect CYP3A enzymes, which help the body process many drugs.
-Some antibiotics, antifungals, seizure medicines, HIV medicines, grapefruit products, and herbal supplements such as St. John’s wort may be relevant.
-Interaction significance depends on the exact product and dose.
-Share a full medication and supplement list with your oncology team and pharmacist before starting or stopping anything during treatment.
+Yes.
+Larotrectinib can interact with medicines and products that affect CYP3A enzymes, including some antibiotics, antifungals, seizure medicines, HIV medicines, grapefruit products, and St. John’s wort.
+Share a complete medication list with your care team.

 Rewards Program